 - Strength of references through letters of recommendation

 The MSRA-MF program is Fall-only admission.
-Deadlines for application to the Master’s of Science in Recording Arts – Media Forensics (MSRA-MF) program are:
+The deadline for application to the Master of Science in Recording Arts – Media Forensics (MSRA-MF) program is: April 1.